bberka/FileOrganizerNET/README.md

 -   **Self-Contained (Recommended)**: These packages include the .NET runtime and all dependencies.
 They are larger but work out-of-the-box without any prerequisites.
 If you're unsure which to download, choose this one for your platform.
     -   Example slug: `win-x64`, `linux-x64`
--   **Framework-Dependent**: A much smaller download, but requires you to have the [.NET 9 Runtime](https://dotnet.microsoft.com/download/dotnet/9.0) installed on your system.
+-   **Framework-Dependent**: These are much smaller packages, but they require you to have the [.NET 9 Runtime](https://dotnet.microsoft.com/download/dotnet/9.0) installed on your system separately.
+This is a good option for users who already work with .NET.
     -   Example slug: `win-x64-framework`
 -   **Single-File Executable (Windows)**: A self-contained package that consists of a single `.exe` file for maximum portability.
     -   Example slug: `win-x64-single-file`